The biggest penguin that ever existed was a ‘monster bird’

 Despite their prodigious size, Kumimanu and Petradyptes possessed primitive flippers reminiscent of modern seabirds like auks and puffins that fly and dive.
 Julia Clarke, a paleontologist at the University of Texas at Austin who studies the evolution of diving in birds and was not involved in the new study, said it would make sense for early penguins like Kumimanu and Petradyptes to retain several features left over from their ancestors’ airborne lifestyle.

-The new species add evidence that prehistoric penguins became huge before they fine-tuned their flippers into paddle-like appendages.
+The new species add evidence that prehistoric penguins became huge before they fine-tuned their flippers into paddlelike appendages.
 Heavier seabirds are able to dive deeper and longer than their lighter counterparts, Ksepka said.
 The extra paunch would also have helped these penguins stay warm in the water.

 While Kumimanu was mighty, it didn’t crowd out its smaller penguin cousins.
-“You have super large penguins eating the largest prey items and you also have mid-sized and smaller-bodied penguins, and they can all specialize within a crowded penguin environment,” Clarke said.
+“You have super large penguins eating the largest prey items and you also have midsized and smaller-bodied penguins, and they can all specialize within a crowded penguin environment,” Clarke said.

 Despite plenty of seafood and little competition, these penguins could probably grow only so big.